 - The exact date and time of your query.

-- Your query’s search terms to determine your behavior on the internet.
+- Your query’s search terms to determine your behaviour on the internet.

-The cookies, as you might know, are sent to the webpages you have requested to visit and to the third party ads owners.
-Once your behavior on the internet is fully understood by the search engines and the ads owners, the advertisements related to your search queries begin to show up on your screens.
+The cookies, as you might know, are sent to the web pages you have requested to visit and to the third party ads owners.
+Once your behaviour on the internet is fully understood by the search engines and the ads owners, the advertisements related to your search queries begin to show up on your screens.